 As a tort, false imprisonment is a personal injury case, and that means you can seek damages, including for physical injuries and emotional distress.

-Damages Awarded for False Imprisonment
+Damages for False Imprisonment

 While we cannot turn back the hands of time and undo the damage of false imprisonment, we can help you seek compensation for your losses.
 If you find yourself seeking “false imprisonment lawyers near me” as your first step, your second step might be researching possible damages.